National Copernicus Relays Network Implementation in Italy

-The current Copernicus Relay national network is composed by five entities that are the Copernicus National User Forum (CNUF), Lazio Connect (small enterprise association), IEST (R&D non-profit Organization), TERN (Public-Private Partnership) and DTA (Apulian Aerospace District) affiliated to the National Forum.
-Even if CNUF, through its user communities representatives, covers the full range of the thematic issue that underpin the development of both the Service and Space Component, it operates at national level.
+The national Copernicus Relay in Italy was initially composed by four members: the Copernicus National User Forum (CNUF), Lazio Connect (small enterprise association), IEST (R&D non-profit Organization), TERN (Public-Private Partnership).
+Nowadays the network expanded to further six entities that are: AMFM GIS, Fondazione E. Amaldi, ITHACA Information Technology for Humanitarian Assistance, Cooperation and Action, ENEA Italian National Agency for New Technologies, Energy and Sustainable Economic Development - Laboratory Technologies for the Dynamics of Structures and the Prevention of seismic and hydrogeological risk, Bluefarm Srl, Osservatorio Space Economy POLIMI.
+Even if CNUF, through its user communities’ representatives, covers the full range of the thematic issue that underpin the development of both the Service and Space Component, it operates at national level.
 The other Relays act at regional/local level.

 ISPRA chairs the National System for Environmental Protection, which is made up of 21 Regional Environmental Protection Agencies, established by Regional Laws.
 It's an example of consolidated federal system, which combines the direct knowledge of the territory and its issues with the national policies for environmental protection, so as to become an institutional and technical-scientific reference point for the whole country.
 ISPRA fosters the cohesion of the System and promotes the collaboration addressing environmental themes.
 In this frame, considering the already established network, ISPRA intends promote and develop the network of Copernicus Regional Relay at regional level to approach, in the following years, the local level.